The Blitz: British ports

 On 13 March the upper Clyde port of Clydebank near Glasgow was bombed (Clydebank Blitz).
 All but seven of its 12,000 houses were damaged.
 Many more ports were attacked.
 Plymouth was attacked five times before the end of the month while Belfast, Hull, and Cardiff were hit.
 Cardiff was bombed on three nights; Portsmouth centre was devastated by five raids.
 The rate of civilian housing loss was averaging 40,000 people per week dehoused in September 1940.
 In March 1941, two raids on Plymouth and London dehoused 148,000 people.
 Still, while heavily damaged, British ports continued to support war industry and supplies from North America continued to pass through them while the Royal Navy continued to operate in Plymouth, Southampton, and Portsmouth.
 Plymouth in particular, because of its vulnerable position on the south coast and close proximity to German air bases, was subjected to the heaviest attacks.
 On 10/11 March 240 bombers dropped 193 tons (193 LT) of high explosives and 46,000 incendiaries.
 Many houses and commercial centres were heavily damaged, the electrical supply was knocked out, and five oil tanks and two magazines exploded.
 Nine days later, two waves of 125 and 170 bombers dropped heavy bombs, including 160 tons (160 LT) of high explosive and 32,000 incendiaries.
 Much of the city centre was destroyed.
 Damage was inflicted on the port installations, but many bombs fell on the city itself.
 On 17 April 346 tons (346 LT) of explosives and 46,000 incendiaries were dropped from 250 bombers led by KG 26.
-The damage was considerable, and the Germans also used aerial mines.
+The damage was considerable, and the Germans also dropped parachute mines.
 Over 2,000 AAA shells were fired, destroying two Ju 88s.
 By the end of the air campaign over Britain, only eight per cent of the German effort against British ports was made using mines.